-iPad 5 front panel appears in leaked photos with iPad mini-like narrow bezelsAlex Wagner - Deputy Managing Editor, News Desk
+iPad 5 front panel appears in leaked photos with iPad mini-like narrow bezelsAlex Wagner - Editorial Director of News and Content

 Following last weekend's leak of a brief video that claimed to show the front and rear panels of the iPad 5, new images that offer a clear look at what appears to be a similar front panel have surfaced.
 Repair company Macfixit Australia has listed a product page for an "iPad 5 Digitizer" that the site's supplier claims is the legitimate front panel from Apple's next iPad.